jdesrosiers/resourceful/README.md

 Supporting Projects
 -------------------
 ### Silex
-QuickRest is a Silex application with some service providers and controllers configured.
+Resourceful is a Silex application with some service providers and controllers configured.

 ### JSON Hyper-Schema
 JSON Hyper-Schema is the basis of this project.
 JSON Hyper-Schema is the only proposal I have found that can do both